City manager

 A city manager is an official appointed as the administrative manager of a city in the council–manager form of city government.
 Local officials serving in this position are referred to as the chief executive officer (CEO) or chief administrative officer (CAO) in some municipalities.

 Responsibilities

-In a technical sense, the term "city manager", in contrast to "chief administrative officer" (CAO), implies more discretion and independent authority that is set forth in a charter or some other body of codified law, as opposed to duties being assigned on a varying basis by a single superior, such as a mayor.
+In a technical sense, the term "city manager", in contrast to "chief administrative officer" (CAO), implies more discretion and independent authority than is set forth in a charter or some other body of codified law, as opposed to duties being assigned on a varying basis by a single superior, such as a mayor.

 As the top appointed official in the city, the city manager is typically responsible for most if not all of the day-to-day administrative operations of the municipality, in addition to other expectations.

 Some of the basic roles, responsibilities, and powers of a city manager include: